sah4ez/erp_vaadin_framework/README.md

 ```

 Where MyMenu - extend Menu from Framework.
-MyView extend from CommonView, MyLogic extend from CommonLogic<p>
+MyView extend from CommonView, MyLogic extend from CommonLogic

 For UI create package **layout** where need make:
 ```java